Maine's biggest lobster returned to Atlantic Ocean

 Scientists are unable to accurately estimate the age of lobsters of this size, said Jones.

-Maine lobstermen hauled in a record 100 million pounds (45.4 tonnes) of lobsters last year, due in part to overfishing of predators such as haddock, cod and monkfish.
-(Editing by Paul Thomasch and Sandra Maler)
+Maine lobstermen hauled in a record 100 million pounds of lobster last year, due in part to overfishing of predators such as haddock, cod and monkfish.